t-asano/tinyviewplus/README_en.md

 # Tiny View Plus

-Tiny View Plus is an application to display FPV video easily.
-Usually connected to a computer such as MacBook by using a receiver compatible with UVC.
+Tiny View Plus is an application to display FPV video easily by using receivers compatible with UVC.
+Up to 4 receivers can be connected.
 It is implemented using openFrameworks and it operates at high speed.

 ![tinyviewplus](docs/overview.jpg)